 What is Orientation on the Dutch Labour Market (Oriëntatie op de Nederlandse Arbeidsmarkt)?

 Orientation on the Dutch Labour Market (Oriëntatie op de Nederlandse Arbeidsmarkt, ONA) has been an obligatory part of the integration test since 2015.
-Together with the Knowledge of Dutch Society (Kennis van de Nederlandse Maatschappij, KNM) exam component, ONA forms the part of the integration degree that is not about language but about Dutch society.
+Together with the Knowledge of Dutch Society (Kennis van de Nederlandse Maatschappij, KNM) and the participation declaration, ONA forms the part of the integration degree that is not about language but about Dutch society.